hww3/finscribe/README.txt

    b.
 Modules bundled with Pike (only necessary if you installed the
       corresponding library _after_ you compiled/installed Pike.)
       - _Regexp_PCRE
-      - Mysql
+      - Mysql (if using Mysql as your database)
-      - Postgresql module
+      - Postgresql module (if using Postgres as your database)
    c.
 Third party Pike modules, installable using the following command:
          pike -x monger modulename
       - Sql.Provider.SQLite (if using SQLite as your database)
       - Public.Parser.XML2 (optional, required for RSS/ATOM support)
-      - Public.Web.ATOM (any public version will do, optional)
       - Public.Web.FCGI (if deploying using FastCGI)
       - Public.Web.Wiki (v1.5 or newer)
-           [included with distributions of FinScribe]
       - Public.Tools.ConfigFiles (any pubic version will do) [included with distributions of FinScribe]
-      - Public.Web.RSS (any public version will do, optional) [included with distributions of FinScribe]
+      - Public.Syndication (any public version will do, optional) [included with distributions of FinScribe]

 1. Prepare the database: